 The trail leads from the John Whitton Memorial Place leads to the Knapsack Viaduct and on to cuttings and culverts of the old Glenbrook Zig Zag.
 The trail continues to the end of Knapsack Street, Glenbrook, which marks the southern end of the trail.

-Railway traffic over the bridge ceased in 1913, but wasn't until 1926 that it was adapted for use as a road bridge.
+The viaduct fell into disuse in 1913 when the railway line was closed on the completion of the Glenbrook Gorge Deviation.
+It remained unused until 1926 when it was taken over by the Main Roads Board and incorporated in the Great Western Highway.
+To cope with the increasing traffic it was widened to 9 metres in 1939; a plaque to honour the memory of John Whitton was affixed to the north-east corner of the viaduct.
 In 1938 the viaduct lost its original form when it was widened by means of a 9 metre wide reinforced concrete cantilevered deck to carry the old Great Western Highway.
-A pedestrian/cycleway path was installed in 1993 when road traffic was diverted to the currently used road, and a The highway no longer passes over the viaduct, which walking trail was created on the old railway/highway alignment.
+A pedestrian/cycleway path was installed in 1993 when road traffic was diverted to the currently used road.
+The highway no longer passes over the viaduct, which is now part of a walking trail which follows the old railway/highway alignment.

 In ascending the first range of the Blue Mountains, the Engineer-in-Chief, John Whitton, was compelled to cross the deep ravine of Knapsack Gully at the head of Jamison Creek.
 For this he designed a sandstone arched viaduct, 5.5m in width, to carry a single line of rail.
 The contract for its construction was let to W. Watkins in March 1863 and the work was completed in 1865.
 Its length was 118 metres and its height at the centre 38 metres above the creek bed.